wp-plugins/blog2social/readme.txt

 == Frequently Asked Questions ==

 = Is it free? =
 Yes, to publish your article on social media.
-If you want to publish your article over PR-Gateway on + 250 Press Portals, you can create your account [here](http://www.pr-gateway.de/anmeldung "PR-Gateway kostenlos Registieren").
+If you want to publish your article over PR-Gateway on + 250 Press Portals, you can create your account [here](http://www.pr-gateway.de/anmeldung "PR-Gateway kostenlos Registrieren").

 = Are special folder permissions needed? =
 No, the needed permissions are the standard Options ( "wp-content/plugins" 755)

+= My Google+ Account doesn’t work!
+What do I need to do? = At first please log in to your google-account on [google](http://www.google.com "google.com") Now go to the site: [unlock captcha](https://accounts.google.com/UnlockCaptcha "Captcha Unlocker") Here you get to the security settings from your Google+ Account.
+Now you see a security query.
+By confirming the query your account will be connected to the plugin.
+You now will get a note that your access to Google+ is activated.
+Done!

 == Screenshots ==
 1. Overview Blog2Social Plugin